thundergolfer/thundergolfer.github.io/about.md

 ### Where I'm at now

-Today, I live in NYC 🗽.
+🗽 Today, I live in NYC.
 When I'm not working, you can find me walking a new part of the five boroughs, or stopped in park to read.
 There's a lot to love in this vast, grubby city, and I hope to see all of it by foot.

 ### What I used to do

 I spent 3.5 years at [Canva](https://www.canva.com/), joining when it had about 300 engineers and leaving when it had about 1800.
 I joined as a graduate, hobbling around with a broken leg, and ended up as team lead of ML Platform.
 The whole way through I grew under the mentorship of [Greg Roodt](https://www.linkedin.com/in/groodt/).

-When not doing Data or ML Platform stuff, I spend quite a bit of time working with the [Bazel](https://bazel.build/) build system, and helped maintain the [Python rules](https://github.com/bazelbuild/rules_python) for Bazel.
+When not doing Data or ML Platform stuff, I spent quite a bit of time working with the [Bazel](https://bazel.build/) build system, and helped maintain the [Python rules](https://github.com/bazelbuild/rules_python) for Bazel.
 It's the future, get on it.

-I also exhausted myself one year completing some [graduate mathematics study at UTS](https://www.handbook.uts.edu.au/courses/c11210.html) after work.

 Previous to Canva I worked at [Zendesk](https://www.zendesk.com/) on their [Answer Bot](https://www.zendesk.com/answer-bot/) machine learning product, and at [Atlassian](https://www.atlassian.com) as an application developer intern in their reliability/monitoring team.